pongasoft/emscripten-glfw/docs/Usage.md

 ## Implementation size

-This implementation being in C++ and implementing far more features than the `library_glfw.js` emscripten implementation, it has an impact on size.
+This implementation being in C++ and implementing far more features than the `library_glfw.js` Emscripten implementation, it has an impact on size.
 As of initial release, I ran the following experiment on both implementations using [`example_minimal`](../examples/example_minimal)